sonnym/sonnym.github.io-src/_posts/2014-02-05-hooks-in-angularjs-controllers.markdown

 ## A Hook Implementation

-By recursively traversing the `$$childHead` and `$$nextSibling` properties of the scope, we can give ask if any controller nested within the heirarchy wishes to respond to the hook, thereby influincing the life cycle of our parent controller.
+By recursively traversing the `$$childHead` and `$$nextSibling` properties of the scope, we can give ask if any controller nested within the hierarchy wishes to respond to the hook, thereby influencing the life cycle of our parent controller.

 {% highlight javascript %}